-Virginia Duan is an Asian American author who writes stories full of rage and grief with biting humor and glimpses of grace.
+Virginia Duan is an Asian American author who writes K-pop inspired women's fiction and fantasy.
 Based in the San Francisco Bay Area, Virginia lives with her husband and five children.
 (Yes, five.)
 She spends most of her days plotting her next book or article, shuttling her children about, participating in more group chats than humanly possible, and daydreaming about BTS a totally normal amount.
-(Photo credit: Susanna Stroberg)

 Hwang Woo-jin was having one of his bad days—which was not to be confused with Hwang Woo-jin having a bad day.
 If it had merely been a bad day, the rapper would have handled it like he handled all of life’s obstacles: minute by minute, moment by moment, head down and teeth gritted.